bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     The Readline incremental and reverse search commands are much more useful when a good amount of history is kept.
 Note, we will also ignore all commands that are only one or two characters long.
-Also, history expansions, such as `!!`, will not be auto-executed, instead they will expanded on a new line which will provide scope for review before execution.
+Also, history expansions, such as `!!`, will not be auto-executed, instead they will expand on a new line which will provide scope for review before execution.

 - Display Git branch details in the prompt.